City of Monash

 NIEIR-ID data are adjusted each year, using updated employment estimates.
 Each release may change previous years’ figures.Learn more

-In comparison, Victoria employed 9.9% in Manufacturing; 11.2% in Health Care and Social Assistance; and 7.8% in Education and Training.
+In comparison, Victoria employed 10.7% in Construction; 9.7% in Manufacturing; and 11.2% in Health Care and Social Assistance.

 The major differences between the jobs held by the full-time equivalent local workers of the City of Monash and Victoria were: